preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/power-apps-tenant/index.rst

-Power Apps - Tenant settings
+Power App - Tenant settings
 =======================================

 This is functionality to come in Omnia 6.7.
 The following can be set here: